 Los Angeles Expungement Attorney

-In the state of California, an expungement is a legal process by which
+An expungement in California is a legal process by which a criminal conviction,

-exists, a notation in the court file, as well as in the California Department
+conviction record still exists, a notation in the court file, California

-of Justice and FBI files, will reflect the entering of a not guilty plea
+Department of Justice records, and FBI files should reflect the new not

-An expungement does not seal or destroy your criminal record as is commonly
+does not seal or destroy your criminal record as is commonly believed; it is a

-criminal record can be expunged, please contact a Los Angeles criminal defense lawyer
+criminal conviction can be expunged, please contact a Los Angeles criminal defense lawyer

 at Stephen G. Rodriguez & Partners to discuss your eligibility.
 We

-Contact Stephen G. Rodriguez & Partners to discuss your options with an attorney.
+Contact Stephen G. Rodriguez & Partners to discuss your eligibility with a knowledgeable and experienced attorney.

-Thanks to the Internet, information is accessible to anyone interested
+to the Internet, information is accessible to anyone interested in knowing

 Can All Criminal Convictions Be Expunged?